qcif/nextcloud-sync-cron/README.md

 Nextcloud command line client via command line arguments.
 This is a limitation of the Nextcloud command line client.

-## Some values cannot contain spaces

-The configuration file does not support values with spaces in them for `unsyncedfolders`, `davpath` and `exclude`.

-The only configuration items that can contain spaces are the `username`, `password`, `local` and `remote` directories.

 ## Some errors will produce output

 Certain types of errors will cause the script to print out an error